-BMI View: As the majority of international sanctions have been lifted faster than expected and new historic data has been released, we have upwardly revised our construction industry growth forecast for Iran in 2016 from 3.2% to 4.5%.
-The lifting of sanctions will result in the gradual return of private investment as well as improving Iran's access to funding for projects.
-We therefore expect its risk profile - particularly in the financing stage of the project lifecycle - to continue to improve.
+BMI View: As the majority of international sanctions have been lifted faster than expected and new historical data has been released, we have upwardly revised our construction industry growth forecast for Iran in 2016 from 3.2% to 4.5%.
+The lifting of sanctions will result in the gradual return of private investment as well as an improvement in Iran's access to funding for projects.
+We therefore expect Iran's risk profile - particularly in the financing stage of the project lifecycle - to continue to improve.

-- Official data from the United Nations (UN) revealed a 4.5% real construction industry growth in Iran in 2014 (latest available), considerably higher than initially anticipated.
+- Official data from the UN revealed 4.1% real construction industry growth in Iran in 2014 (latest available data), considerably higher than initially anticipated.
 In this context and after the majority of international sanctions on Iran have been lifted, we currently forecast the construction industry to grow by 4.5% in 2016 and by an average of 5.8% in real terms in the next five years. - We had long anticipated the lifting of international sanctions would have a significant impact on Iran's capability to finance infrastructure projects.
 Reflecting the reduced risk in the financing stage, Iran now scores 34 out of 100 in the Financing Risk pillar of our Project Risk Index (PRI), from a previous score of 18.8.
 The process will be slow and some international banks are still reluctant to do business with Iran, particularly those who had to pay large penalties during the sanctions period.
 That said, there is already significant interest from European funds particularly Italian to explore financing mechanisms to support construction projects in Iran. - Although we anticipate investment opportunities across all sectors, railway projects will attract considerable interest, as evidenced by the announcements that the Islamic Republic of Iran Railways (RAI) has signed a memorandum of understanding (MoU) with German Siemens for cooperation in the rail sector.
 The MoU includes projects such as Tehran-Mashhad railroad electrification and the construction of Tehran-Isfahan high-speed railway.
-In addition, State-owned Russian Railways (RZD) signed a USD1.28bn contract with RAI to electrify a 495km railway line.
-The contract is funded by a Russian government credit allocation to the government of Iran. - Structural weaknesses in the Iranian economy particularly the lack of competitiveness in the labour market - will present risks to investors.
+In addition, state-owned Russian Railways (RZD) signed a USD1.28bn contract with RAI to electrify a 495km railway line.
+The contract is funded by a Russian government credit allocation to the government of Iran.

+Structural weaknesses in the Iranian economy - particularly the lack of competitiveness in the labour market

+- will present risks to investors.

-Table: Co Table: Construction And Infrastructure Industry Data (Iran 2015-2025) 2016f 2017f 2018f 2019f 2020f 2021f 2022f 2023f 2024f 2025f Construction industry value, IRRbn 1,325,968 1,534,316 1,786,684 2,064,963 2,333,474 2,696,862 3,105,076 3,452,683 3,979,134 4,428,589 Construction Industry Value, Real Growth, % y-o-y 4.45 5.71 6.45 6.58 6.00 5.57 5.14 5.19 5.25 5.30 Construction Industry Value, % of GDP 9.5 9.6 9.8 10.1 10.2 10.6 11.2 11.4 12.1 12.3
+Table: C construction And Infrast ructure Indu stry Data (Ira an 2015-202 5) 2016f 2017f 2018f 2019f 2020f 2021f 2022f 2023f 2024f 2025f Constr- uction industry value, IRRbn 1,325,968 1,534,316 1,786,684 2,064,963 2,333,474 2,696,862 3,105,076 3,452,683 3,979,134 4,428,589 Constr- uction Industry Value, Real Growth, % y-o-y 4.45 5.71 6.45 6.58 6.00 5.57 5.14 5.19 5.25 5.30 Constr- uction Industry Value, % of GDP 9.5 9.6 9.8 10.1 10.2 10.6 11.2 11.4 12.1 12.3